HIV: Four Reasons It’s Better to Know

-People starting modern treatment take few tablets once or twice a day, and in fact some people with HIV take only one pill once a day.
-These great advances in treatment mean more people with HIV are on treatment – and are living healthy and happy lives.
+People starting modern treatment take few tablets once or twice a day, and, in fact, some people with HIV take only one pill once a day.
+These great advances in treatment mean more people living with HIV are on treatment – and can live long and healthy lives.

 Now go get tested!

-Using condoms and lube is the most effective way to prevent HIV and other STIs.
+Using condoms and lube is an effective way to prevent HIV and other STIs.
 The more times you have anal sex without condoms the more often you should test.
 Book a free and confidential HIV rapid test, with results in 20 minutes.